The JOK Chasing Sprint 2019

 - Ultra Veteran 65+

-The permanent M/W16- Chasing Sprint trophies will go to the top 16- finisher on each Junior course.
+The permanent M/W16- Chasing Sprint trophies went to the top 16- finisher on each Junior course.

 British Orienteering Ranking Points

 Awarded for the Prologue.
 Chasing start races are ineligible for ranking status.

 - Via iPlayer until 27 July 2019 – https://www.bbc.co.uk/programmes/m0006bj6

 Where you can find more details